jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

   - **incident** means an occurrence, other than an accident, that is associated with the operation of a rail vehicle or the use of railway infrastructure or railway premises that placed, or could have placed,—
     (a) a person at risk of death or serious injury; or (b) property at risk of significant damage
+  - **information system** , in relation to an electronic communication, means a system for producing, sending, receiving, storing, displaying, or otherwise processing electronic communications
   - **infrastructure owner** means a person who owns, or leases for a period of 7 years or more, any railway infrastructure, whether or not that person engages rail personnel to exercise or assist in exercising the rights and duties of ownership on its behalf; but does not include those rail personnel
+  - **inspector** means a person appointed under section 72Z
+  - **issuing officer** has the same meaning as in section 3(1) of the Search and Surveillance Act 2012
   - **level crossing** —
     (a) means any place where—
       (i) a railway line crosses a road on the same level; or